|BOLSA / SMOKE / 48 NIGHTS

 CZ: Bolsa, from the time we signed a lease, to the time we opened, took two years.
 And

 with Smoke, from the time the owner of the Belmont Hotel first contacted us, to the time

 CJ: [laughs] Three months!

 CZ: We never shut-down the kitchen, we continued serving upstairs.
-Their chef stayed on thru
+Their chef stayed on

-left Stephen Pyles.
+when he left Stephen Pyles.

 KS: How important was it you choose to rehabilitate an existing space for your restaurants?

-CZ: We prefer to take existing spaces and have some respect to the history of what it was.
+CZ: We prefer to take existing spaces and have some respect to the history of what it

 CJ: Bolsa has really good bones, it has a good energy.
 We didn’t even paint the interior